GaetanLepage/phd-manuscript/sections/4_active_ssl/2_method/0_index.typ

 <fig:active_ssl:methods:nn_architecture>

 No architectural element explicitly bounds the network output to a given numerical range.
-Thus, when using the network at inference, the output is normalized to ensure that all pixel values lies in the $[0, 1]$ interval.
+Thus, when using the network at inference, the output is normalized to ensure that all pixel values lie in the $[0, 1]$ interval.

 ===== Training strategy

 The network is trained in a supervised manner on a synthetic dataset.
 The latter was generated by simulating $H$-step long random trajectories in the simulator.
-The static #acr("SSL") model is called at each step and output an estimation of the #doa spectrum $o_t$.
+The static #acr("SSL") model is called at each step and outputs an estimation of the #doa spectrum $o_t$.
 The latter are converted to #doa maps $M_t$ which finally get shifted to the frame $cal(F)_H$ corresponding to the last robot position.
-10 thousands such trajectories arise from this processing totalling 80 thousands individual positions.
+10 thousand such trajectories arise from this processing totalling 80 thousand individual positions.
 Each trajectory represents a training sample corresponding to the last position of the agent.
 The dataset generation process will be detailed in @sec:active_ssl:results:dataset.